Nearby cycles and semipositivity in positive characteristic: Local freeness

 By openness of stability, the reduction of $(E', \theta')$ modulo almost all primes is stable.
-Again this can be easily seen directly, because reduction of $L$ modulo almost all primes is pseudoeffective (one can check that this implies stability).
+Again this can be easily seen directly, because ampleness is an open condition and $LH>0$ implies an analogous inequality for the reductions.
 Note also that for almost all reductions, $X_s$ lifts to $W(k(s))$.